Liz Truss' waning power brings political plots, and jokes

 Under intense political and economic pressure, Truss last week fired her ally Kwasi Kwarteng as Treasury chief, replacing him with the Cabinet veteran Jeremy Hunt, who had been sidelined since 2019.

-On Monday Hunt scrapped almost all of Truss’ tax cuts, along with her flagship energy policy and her promise that there will be no public spending cuts, saying there were “many difficult decisions” still to come.
+On Monday Hunt scrapped almost all of Truss’ tax cuts, along with her flagship energy policy and her promise that there will be no public spending cuts, saying there are “many difficult decisions” to be made before he issues a medium-term fiscal plan on Oct.
+31.

-The market for British government bonds and the pound weakened Tuesday as relief over the government’s decision to ditch the unfunded tax cuts was tempered by the recognition that the new policies are likely to mean slower economic growth.
+The market for British government bonds and the pound weakened Tuesday as relief over the government’s about-face was tempered by the recognition that the new policies are likely to mean slower economic growth.

 “While one could argue that yesterday’s measures have stabilized the public finances in the short term and pulled the U.K. back into the pack as far as market perceptions of fiscal responsibility is concerned, one must question at what price to the economy next year,” said Michael Hewson, chief market analyst at CMC Markets UK.